nvidia-holoscan/holoscan-sdk/docs/hsdk_faq.md

 command to launch VSCode in a development container.
 Configure CMake, build the source code, and use the Run and Debug view to start debugging sessions.

+`-j <# of workers>` or `--parallel <# of workers>` can be used to specify the number of parallel jobs to run during the build process.
+For more information, refer to the instructions from `./run vscode -h`.

 **Q2: How can I get started with debugging my Holoscan application?**

 For debugging applications in Holoscan repo, refer to the [Debugging Section](https://docs.nvidia.com/holoscan/sdk-user-guide/holoscan_debugging.html).
 For debugging applications in Holohub, refer to HoloHub [tutorials](https://github.com/nvidia-holoscan/holohub/tree/main/tutorials/debugging) for strategies to set up debugging with Visual Studio Code or other tools such as GDB.